Skin lesion removal in London

-Skin lesions, also known as skin lumps and bumps are skin blemishes that are commonly found on the skin surface or just beneath the skin in the subcutaneous fat layer.
-Common types of skin lesions include skin tags, warts or moles and can be quickly and efficiently removed by one of our expert dermatologists.
+Skin lesions, also known as skin lumps and bumps, are skin blemishes that are commonly found on the skin surface or just beneath the skin in the subcutaneous fat layer.
+Common types of skin lesions include skin tags, warts, or moles and can be quickly and efficiently removed by one of our expert dermatologists.
 The vast majority of skin lesions or skin lumps are benign in nature and are removed for cosmetic reasons.
-In a small number of cases, a skin lump or bump may possess sinister features that require further testing which may include a skin biopsy to rule out cancerous changes.
+In a small number of cases, a skin lump or bump may possess sinister features that require further testing, which may include a skin biopsy to rule out cancerous changes.

 What are skin lesions?

 Most skin lesions are completely harmless and there is often no need to remove them.
-However many skin lesions can become a cosmetic nuisance therefore many patients prefer to undergo skin lesion removal.
-If a skin lesion causes pain or discomfort or displays signs which are potentially cancerous then skin lesion removal would be appropriate.
-It is always recommended to consult with your GP if you notice a suspicious looking lump.
+However, many skin lesions can become a cosmetic nuisance; therefore, many patients prefer to undergo skin lesion removal.
+If a skin lesion causes pain or discomfort or displays signs which are potentially cancerous, then skin lesion removal would be appropriate.
+It is always recommended to consult with your GP if you notice a suspicious-looking lump.
 The vast majority of benign skin lesions are assessed and removed by specialists in the private sector.
 The NHS does not usually undertake skin lesion removal for benign (non-cancerous) lumps and bumps.

-Why perform a Skin Biopsy?
+Why perform a skin biopsy?

 RealSelf Top Doctors

-RealSelf top doctor status is awarded to less than 10% of the RealSelf doctor community.
-This status is earned by achieving consistently high patient satisfaction (from RealSelf reviews), getting excellent feedback on expert answers to patient questions, and after investing significant time in Q&A and other doctor activity.
-RealSelf top doctors are rated among the very best surgeons in the United Kingdom and USA.
+RealSelf’s top doctor status is awarded to less than 10% of the RealSelf doctor community.
+This status is earned by achieving consistently high patient satisfaction (from RealSelf reviews), getting excellent feedback on expert answers to patient questions, and investing significant time in Q&A and other doctor activities.
+RealSelf’s top doctors are rated among the very best surgeons in the United Kingdom.

 Benefits of skin lumps and bumps removal at Centre for Surgery